ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 and each have options that may not be invoked.
-As one example, a HTTPS client should not mix SCTs from server A with SCTs from server B and release server B's SCTs to Server A. As another example, a HTTPS server may choose to resolve several STHs to a single more current STH via proof fetching, but it is under no obligation to do so.
+As one example, a HTTPS client should not mix SCTs from server A with SCTs from server B and release server B's SCTs to Server A. As another example, a HTTPS server may choose to resolve STHs to a single more current STH via proof fetching, but it is under no obligation to do so.

 These requirements should be met, but the general problem of aggregating multiple pieces of data, choosing when and how many to release, and when to remove them is shared.
-This problem has been previously been considered in the case of Mix Networks and Remailers, including papers such as \[X\], \[Y\], and \[Z\].
+This problem has been previously been considered in the case of Mix Networks and Remailers, including papers such as "From a Trickle to a Flood: Active Attacks on Several Mix Types", \[Y\], and \[Z\].

 There are several concerns to be addressed in this area, outlined below.

 ### Mixing Algorithm

-When SCTs or STHs are recorded by a participant in CT Gossip, it is important that they are selected from the datastore in a non-deterministic fashion.
+When SCTs or STHs are recorded by a participant in CT Gossip and later used, it is important that they are selected from the datastore in a non-deterministic fashion.

 This is most important for servers, as they can be queried for SCTs and STHs anonymously.
 If the server used a predicable ordering algorithm, an attacker could exploit the predictability to learn information about a client.
 One such method would be by observing the (encrypted) traffic to a server.
 When a client of interest connects, the attacker makes a note.
 They observe more clients connecting, and predicts at what point the client-of-interest's data will be disclosed, and ensures that they query the server at that point.